Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The bridge was a toll bridge, and the circular tower, the Torre de Muniz was constructed to guard the bridge to prevent any crossing without paying the toll first.

 At the far end of the bridge, enter into the town of Portazgo.
-Immediately after the bridge on your left at about 10.4 kilometers, is the historic Oficina de Peaje del Real Portazgo, or the Royal Toll Office of Portazgo, built in 1833.
+Immediately after the bridge on your left after about 10.4 kilometers, is the historic Oficina de Peaje del Real Portazgo, or the Royal Toll Office of Portazgo, built in 1833.

 This toll house was also a place to collect a toll from those crossing the bridge in the 19th century.
 Supposedly, the pilgrims were exempt from this toll, according to the blog in the link below.

-Oficina de Peaje del Real Portazgo on day six of the Camino de San SalvadorOficina de Peaje del Real Portazgo
+Oficina de Peaje del Real PortazgoOficina de Peaje del Real Portazgo

 If you look to your right, standing in front of the toll house on the AS-375, a few meters along, you can see a Roman league marker, below the supporting wall of the Roman road above.
 It is along the bend in the road by a red brick building.
 It may be covered in bramble, so look closely.

-Unfortunately, I did not do my homework well enough to realize that this marker was here.
 The league marker notified the traveler that Oviedo was 1.5 leagues away.
 A league in Roman times was meant to measure the distance a man could walk in one hour, roughly 2.2 kilometers or 1.4 miles.
 Because of its inaccuracy, the measurement was later abandoned.

-After finding the league marker, pass by the toll house again and continue straight up the hill to find this path, to follow the old Roman road.
-Turn right onto the path.
-It is waymarked very well.
+After finding the league marker, return to the toll house again and continue straight up the hill to find this path, below, to follow the old Roman road.

 Farther along, the trail widens, and rocks lining the path on each side tells the tale of the established Roman road.